Lecturer (adult education): job description

 - Community or local authority adult education centres

-Vacancies are advertised in local authority jobs lists, Teaching Appointments, The Times Educational Supplement, The Times Higher Education Supplement and national, regional and local newspapers.
+Vacancies are advertised in local authority jobs lists, Teaching Appointments, the Times Educational Supplement, Times Higher Education and national, regional and local newspapers.
 A few specialist recruitment agencies also handle vacancies.

 - Ability to work well with students of all ages and backgrounds

 - Organisational skills

 - The ability to work as a team with colleagues